mpieper19/Machine-Learning-model-comparision-with-CIFAR10/README.md

 ## About the Project

-This project comapres the accuracy and effectiveness of a (custom-built) Convolutional Neural Network (CNN), to a handful of other standard machine learning models, on the CIFAR-10 dataset.
+This project was conducted with two other students, where we comapre the accuracy and effectiveness of a (custom-built) Convolutional Neural Network (CNN), to a handful of other standard machine learning models, on the CIFAR-10 dataset.
 The following machine learning models are used:
 - K-Nearest-Neighbors (KNN)
 - Light-Gradient-Boosting-Model (LightGBM)
 - CatBoost